-Last updated on March 8th, 2023 at 04:02 am
+Last updated on April 25th, 2025 at 12:02 am

-As we sat enjoying some snacks and taking in the view we looked up at the Tower of Babel and realised we would never have a quiet time to summit this again.
+As we sat enjoying some snacks and taking in the view we looked up at the Tower of Babel and realized we would never have a quiet time to summit this again.
 We had discussed completing the scramble before we headed out so we both cycled in prepared for the fact that if we felt we had the energy we would go for it.
 Taking in the empty surroundings we decided we would be crazy not to get up there!

 The scramble up the Tower of Babel is notorious for it’s rockfall hazards with many a news article detailing unfortunate injuries and their consequent rescues on this route.
 If you don’t have scrambling experience and aren’t prepared to wear a helmet, this trip is not for you!
 The lack of people around, made the scramble up the Tower of Babel all the more appealing to us.
 The main cause of rockfall on this route is, after all, people above you.
 Take them out of the equation and the risk is considerably reduced!